 10 | Start shopping plastic-free.

 Plastic never goes away.
-And yet, tons of it are sent to landfills all over the world each year.
+And yet, tons of it is sent to landfills all over the world each year.
 Every year thousands of marine animals like turtles, seals and seabirds ingest or become tangled up in it when it enters the sea too.

 Sound doable?
 Share your thoughts in the comments.
 I’m here!